 All of our doctors are generalists but each has developed areas of special interest.
 Patients are free to choose between the doctors in the practice and you may consult different doctors for specific problems.
 It will be helpful, however, if you try to see the same doctor as much as possible.

 MA, BM BCh, DCH, FRCGP, Cert Med Ed

 Qualified at Oxford University in 1997.
 Worked at Stoke Mandeville Hospital before joining the practice in 2000 as GP registrar.
 He returned as partner in 2002.
 He has special interests in child and adolescent health, respiratory disease and rheumatology.
 He is one of the practice’s GP trainers.
-He continues to work out of hours locally for Fed Bucks.
 He is also a Senior GP Appraiser, occasionally sits on the local Performance Advisory Group for NHS England and is a local representative on the Buckinghamshire Local Medical Committee (LMC).

 MB BS, FRCGP, DRCOG, DCH, Cert Med Ed

 Qualified at University College, London, in 1997.
 Became partner at Haddenham in May 2004, having previously worked as a full-time salaried GP.

 She has special interests in palliative care, women’s health and diabetes.
 She is one of the practice’s GP trainers.
 She also is a senior examiner for the Royal College of General Practitioners.